Psychology II – course package

 Work psychology, 7,5 credits (obligatory for programme students)

-Forensic psychology, 7,5 credits (planned to return in autumn 2023)
+Forensic psychology, 7,5 credits (planned to return in spring 2023)

 Organizational psychology, 7,5 credits (obligatory for programme students)